SphaeroX/align_mesh_to_coord/README.md

 ## Usage Instructions

-1. Rename your mesh file to `input_mesh.ply`.
+1. Select your mesh file as a .ply file.
+This will be the input mesh you wish to align.

-2. Execute the script.
-Begin by selecting points on the mesh to define the alignment plane.
-You need to pick at least three points for accurate alignment.
+2. Choose at least three points on the mesh to define a plane.
+You can add as many points as you like for more accurate alignment.

-3. Use the keys `x`, `y`, or `z` to align the selected plane with the corresponding axis of the world coordinate system.
+3. Confirm the alignment of the selected plane to one of the world coordinate system axes by pressing `x`, `y`, or `z`.

+4. Select points again for the second axis.
+Make sure to confirm the selection with `x`, `y`, or `z`, ensuring that this axis is different from the first one chosen.

+5. Once the second axis is selected and confirmed, the mesh will be aligned according to these two axes.

-4. Press the 's' key to save the aligned mesh as `transformed_mesh.stl`.
+6. Press the `s` key to save the aligned mesh.
+It will be saved as `transformed_mesh.stl` in the same folder.

 ## Screenshot